 Our Initiatives

-Five community-driven programmes addressing Ghana's most pressing development challenges — from mental health to boat safety for schoolchildren.
+Five community-driven programmes addressing Ghana's most pressing development challenges

 Mental health support and wellness